Hardware Based Virtualization

 An abstract execution environment in terms of computer hardware in which guest OS can be run, referred to as Hardware-level virtualization.
 In this, an operating system represents the guest, the physical computer hardware represents a host, its emulation represents a virtual machine, and the hypervisor represents the Virtual Machine Manager.
 When the virtual machines are allowed to interact with hardware without any intermediary action requirement from the host operating system generally makes hardware-based virtualization more efficient.
 A fundamental component of hardware virtualization is the hypervisor, or virtual machine manager (VMM).

 Basically, there are two types of Hypervisors which are described below:

 - Type-I hypervisors:

 Hardware compatibility is another challenge for hardware-based virtualization.
 The virtualization layer interacts directly with the host hardware, which results that all the associated drivers and support software must be compatible with the hypervisor.
-As hardware devices drivers available to other operating systems may not be available to hypervisor platform similarly.
-Moreover, host management and administration features may not contain the range of advanced functions that are common to operating system.
+As hardware devices drivers available to other operating systems may not be available to hypervisor platforms similarly.
+Moreover, host management and administration features may not contain the range of advanced functions that are common to the operating systems.